 Nothing in the text or legislative history of Dodd-Frank suggests that in addition to centralizing enforcement of these consumer protection laws within the Bureau, Congress also intended to render all of the statutes of limitations contained in those laws meaningless by authorizing the Bureau to bring administrative actions long after an enforcement action in court would be time-barred.
-On the contrary, the text of Dodd-Frank suggests that Congress intended that the statutes'

-Frank specifies that "[i]n an[] action arising . . . under an enumerated consumer law," such as RESPA, "the Bureau may commence, defend, or intervene in the action in accordance with the requirements of that provision of law."
+On the contrary, the text of Dodd-Frank suggests that Congress intended that the statutes' limitations periods would continue to apply as they did before: Dodd-Frank specifies that "[i]n an[] action arising . . . under an enumerated consumer law," such as RESPA, "the Bureau may commence, defend, or intervene in the action in accordance with the requirements of that provision of law."
 12 U.S.C. § 5564(g)(2)(B).